felixdivo/ros2-easy-test/README.md

 ## Contributing

+Basic installation is easiest with the porvided `Dockerfile`.
+For the last piece of setup, either open it in the provided [Devcontainer](https://code.visualstudio.com/docs/remote/containers) or maunally run `rosdep install --from-paths ros2_easy_test && colcon build --symlink-install && pip install -e './ros2_easy_test[dev]` afterward.

-You can install the development dependencies with `pip install -e ".[dev]"`.
-After this, you will have access to the configured formatters `black .` and `ruff check .`.
+After this, you will have access to the configured formatter (`ruff format`) and linter (`ruff check`).

 You can run the test with simply `pytest`.
 Coverage reports and timings will be printed on the command line, and a fresh line-by-line coverage report is in `htmlcov/index.html`.